FRRouting/frr/doc/user/zebra.rst

 zebra Route Filtering
 =====================

-Zebra supports :dfn:`prefix-list`s and :ref:`Route_Map`s to match routes received from other frr components.
+Zebra supports :dfn:`prefix-list` s and :ref:`Route_Map` s to match routes received from other FRR components.
 The permit/deny facilities provided by these commands can be used to filter which routes zebra will install in the kernel.

 .. index:: ip protocol PROTOCOL route-map ROUTEMAP
 .. clicmd:: ip protocol PROTOCOL route-map ROUTEMAP

    Apply a route-map filter to routes for the specified protocol.
 PROTOCOL can be **any** or one of

    - system,
    - kernel,
    - connected,
    - static,
    - rip,
    - ripng,
    - ospf,
    - ospf6,
    - isis,
    - bgp,
    - hsls.

 .. index:: set src ADDRESS
 .. clicmd:: set src ADDRESS